odhondt/odhondt.github.io/_pages/about.md

   - /about.html
 ---

-## Elevate Your Data Science Projects with Expert SAR and Geospatial Data Science Consultancy
+## Elevate Your Data Science Projects with Expert SAR and Geospatial Data Science Solutions

 Are you looking to enhance your data science projects using advanced Synthetic Aperture Radar (SAR) and remote sensing imagery?
 With over 15 years of experience, including a PhD in SAR image processing, I specialize in extracting actionable insights from complex SAR data.
 Whether your project involves multi-temporal analysis, polarimetry, interferometry, or integrating SAR with other data sources, I offer tailored solutions to meet your unique challenges.